 This is one of the most encouraging and enlightening books I have read.
 It is empowering to read, giving courage to women to put themselves first.
 The narrative is very gentle.
 Christine doesn’t use any harsh words and keeps her tone light at all times.
 In My Secret Self, she makes sure that her point comes across in the most genuine way possible.
 Her word choice is just perfect; she allows the reader to get interested because they want to, not because they have to.
 Agreeing to put yourself first is very difficult, especially for women who have been conditioned to put everyone else first.
 I think this book would be a great help for women who are trying to break free and learn to love themselves.
 Christine’s story is encouraging as well as educational for women of all ages.

-As you glimpse my life as a child in the book here are some photos of me as that child and a teenager.
-To make the story seem more real to you.
+As you glimpse my life as a child in the book, here are some childhood photos of me as a child and a teenager so you can imagine life with this young lady.

 And there were so many memories about my own life brought up.
 So reading my book is like going down memory lane.
 They were the words of a reader of my book.

 “Oh my God!
 I couldn’t put your book down.”

 My book will take you back into my past, not to stay there but to visit helping you to reconnect with your own memories of your yesteryear’s.
 I know when I am with friends of mine and we say “remember when”, we end up having a good laugh and the conversation becomes engaging and delightful.
 Not all memories are bad memories and my book is not full of doom and gloom.
 There are light-hearted memories to share with you.